 No, these campuses do not have pay parking at this time.

-Employees can park in designated Employees-Only, General Access or Econo lots.
-Visitors can park in Short-Term, General Access or Econo lots.
-Any vehicle parked in an Employee-Only lot not displaying a valid employee permit will be subject to immediate tow away at owner’s expense.
+Employees can park in designated Employees-Only, General Access or Economy lots.
+Visitors can park in Short-Term, General Access or Economy lots.
+Any vehicle parked in an Employee-Only lot without having registered a vehicle license plate to an e-permit will be subject to immediate tow away at owner’s expense.
 Motorcycles can park in designated motorcycle parking spots on campus – [ see map ].
 Bicycle racks are available across campus – [ see map ].

 No, there is no overnight parking or vehicle storage permitted on the VIU campus.
 Any vehicles found not to have been moved overnight or longer than a 24 hour period will be ticketed or towed.

-Employees pay $600 for an annual permit, $400 for an annual Econo permit; $300 for a 4 month permit or $90 for a monthly permit.
-Students pay $400 for an annual Econo permit, $300 for an annual permit, $150 for a 4 month permit or $45 for a monthly permit.
+Employees pay $600 for an annual permit, $400 for an annual Economy permit; $300 for a 4 month permit or $90 for a monthly permit.
+Students pay $400 for an annual Economy permit, $300 for an annual permit, $150 for a 4 month permit or $45 for a monthly permit.
 You can also buy permits of shorter duration. [ see permits ]

-You will only need one permit.
-Buy a permit for your car and register the license plate of your motorcycle with the Parking/Security office.
+You will only need one e-permit.
+Buy an e-permit for your car and register the license plate of your motorcycle as well as the license plate of your vehicle.

 Yes.
 Persons with a documented disability who display a valid special permit–available from Nanaimo Independent Living Centre–can park in any designated parking stall, including those in Employees-Only lots as long as the particular parking stall does not require a secondary pass or is designated for a service vehicle.
 Persons with a disability pay for parking on a voluntary basis.